Call now in confidence immediate help & advice 24/7

 Beat addiction to heroin with the help of a drug rehab in Suffolk – call our expert team today on 0800 088 66 86

-What Kind of Therapy Can I do at Drug and Alcohol Rehab in Suffolk
+What Kind of Therapies Can I Access at Drug and Alcohol Rehab in Suffolk?

-There is a huge array of therapies on offer at private rehab clinics in Suffolk.
-This means that your treatment programme can be tailored specifically to your needs.
+There is a huge array of therapies on offer at private drug and alcohol rehab clinics in Suffolk.
+This means that your treatment programme can be tailored specifically to your drug and alcohol rehab recovery needs.

-Quality criteria set by the The National Institute for Health and Care Excellence (NICE) ensures talking therapies and all other treatments are of the highest standard.
+Quality criteria set by the The National Institute for Health and Care Excellence (NICE) ensures talking therapies and all other drug and alcohol rehab treatments are of the highest standard.

 The therapies you’re likely to take part in will include a selection of the following: